 Birds are capable of hiding their sickness until it gets to the stage; they won’t be able to hide it anymore.
 You will only see these symptoms at the latter stage of the sickness.

-If you have a large group of birds with the infection, you should destroy all of them.
-These bacteria are capable of leaving outside a host for a long while before they eventually die.
+- If you have a large group of birds with the infection, these bacteria are capable of leaving a host for before all they eventually die.

 Make sure you do not use the same area for other budgies until after 2 to 3 years.